Azure/DevOps-Self-Hosted/docs/wiki/Self-hosted Azure DevOps Virtual Machine Scale Set Agents.md

 ### Parameters

-You have one parameter file to configure: `scaleset.parameters.json`
+You configure one primary parameter file: `scaleset.parameters.json`.

 The file comes with out-of-the box parameters that you can use aside from a few noteworthy exceptions:
 - Update any subscription ID you come across (for example `/subscriptions/11111111-1111-1111-1111-111111111111/`)